-Plant use and applications as alternative medicine by traditionists have experienced bias of late, owing to the arrival of orthodox or conversional medicine1.However, it is reported that phytochemicalsderivatives of plants and herbs make up greater than 25% chemical structure of pharmacological drugs, thus revealing the unparallel potentials of plants’ biomolecule for targeted disease and drug development2.In traditional medicine practice, therapeutic formulations are usually made by combining plants parts, with promising phytochemicals of medicinal health benefits, for the management and treatment of diseases2-5.
-Theseinclude mixture of honey and Desmodiumvelutinum as anti-ulcer therapy6, honey and lime juice mixture as anti-hypercholesterolemia3, and as anti-obesity5 therapies in rat’s studies.The rampant exploitation of natural medicinal plants and herbs in treating many diseases against synthetic drug is due to the unbearable side effects synthetic drugs potentiate, making room for plant as alternative safe medicine7.Lemon juice was used to neutralize the toxic effect of veeram, during its preparation.
+Plant uses and applications as alternative medicine by traditionalists have experienced bias of late, owing to the arrival of orthodox or conversional medicine1.However, it is reported that phytochemicalsfrom plants and herbs make up greater than 25% chemical structure of pharmacological drugs, thus revealing the unparallel potentials of plants’ biomolecule for targeted disease and drug development2.In traditional medicine practice, therapeutic formulations are usually made by combining plants partswith promising phytochemicals of medicinal health benefits, for the management and treatment of diseases2-5.
+Theseinclude mixture of honey and Desmodiumvelutinum as anti-ulcer therapy6, honey, and lime juice mixture as anti-hypercholesterolemia3, and as anti-obesity5 therapies in rat’s studies.The rampant exploitation of natural medicinal plants and herbs in treating many diseases against synthetic drug is due to the unbearable side effects synthetic drugs potentiate making room for plant as alternative safe medicine7.Lemon juice was used to neutralize the toxic effect of veeram during its preparation.
 Veeramis composed of mercury chloride (Hg2Cl2) employedin the treatment of gonorrhea, syphilis, stomach ulcer and8.
-Honey in combination with extract of Mallotusoppostifollous was reported to be a safe phytomedicine, possessing protective effects on the kidney and liver4.
+Honey in combination with extract of Mallotusoppostifolius was reported to be a safe phytomedicine possessing protective effects on the kidney and liver4.
 Currently, one crucial anchor of the patronage of herbal medicine as alternative to conventional medicine is antioxidant and anti-inflammatory defense mechanism, found in most phytocompounds, in tackling diseases5.
-Citrus aurantifolia fruit juice and honey, are reported to contain several phytochemicals such as flavonoid, alkaloids, carbohydrates, amino acids, proteins, glycosides, phenols, saponins, tannins, phlobtannins and terpenoids9,10.
+Citrus aurantifolia fruit juice and honey are reported to contain flavonoids, alkaloids, carbohydrates, amino acids, proteins, glycosides, phenols, saponins, tannins, phlobtannins and terpenoids9,10.
 These phytochemicals are the agents responsible for the bioactivities in plants as alternative medicine for treatment, management and prevention of several diseases11.
-These bioactivities include antioxidant and anti-hyperlipidemic5, anti-inflammatory, antifungal, anti-microbial9, anti-diabetes12, and enzyme inhibitory and inductive activities11.Flavonoids in citrus and honey, including quercetin, p. coumarin, epigallocatechin, caffeic acid, sinapic acid, naphthoresorcinol, gallic acid, apigenin, rutin, kaempferol, nobiletin, hesperidin, hesperitin, and neohesperidin are known for their significant antioxidant, anti-obesity, anti-hyperlipidemia, anti-inflammatory, anti-tumor, anticancer, anti-prostatitis, anti-allergic and antiasthmatic5,13.
-Flavonoids impact their anti-obesity effectbytheiroperation on the activity of sympathetic nervous system to control appetite, improve hepatic fatty acid oxidation by enzyme regulation and improvement of energy expenditure by lowering nutrient absorption14.
+These bioactivities include antioxidant and anti-hyperlipidemic5, anti-inflammatory, anti-fungal, anti-microbial9, anti-diabetes12, and enzyme inhibitory and inductive activities11.Flavonoids in citrus and honey, including quercetin, p. coumarin, epigallocatechin, caffeic acid, sinapic acid, naphthoresorcinol, gallic acid, apigenin, rutin, kaempferol, nobiletin, hesperidin, hesperitin, and neohesperidin are known for their significant antioxidant, anti-obesity, anti-hyperlipidemia, anti-inflammatory, anti-tumor, anti-cancer, anti-prostatitis, anti-allergic and anti-asthmatic5,13.
+Flavonoids impact the anti-obesity effectbytheoperation on the activity of sympathetic nervous system to control appetite, improve hepatic fatty acid oxidation by enzyme regulation and improvement of energy expenditure by lowering nutrient absorption14.

 Although, majority of natural product medicine are reported safe for use, however, some are said to be toxic, with potential hideous side effects, depending on the quantity consumed8.
 In order to ascertain the safe dose and use of natural and synthetic medicinal products, researchers employ the use of oral acute toxicity and sub-acute toxicitystudy on animals.
 The median lethal oral dose, known as LD50 is established in this study11.It is the statistically derived dose of a substance expected to cause death in 50 % animals when administered by oral rout4,11.
 The LD50 value is expressed in terms of weight of test substance per unit weight of test animal (mg/kg)11.
 Thus, this study investigated and validated the speculated safety use of lime juice, honey, and their flavonoid rich fractionswith hepatic and renal protectionin high fat-diet induced obese rat model.